jglazar/notes/quant_interview/alpha_ideas.md

   * Earnings is like fundamentals -- neutralize by industry
   * Sector/Market/Industry are macroeconomic -- neutralize macro groups (not subindustries)

+Favor diversity -- low correlation is more important than a minor increase in performance
+  * Submit both delay-1 and delay-0 alphas
+  * Explore both USA and China -- alphas are totally uncorrelated!
-Try ideas on TOP3000 (can be illiquid) vs TOP1000 vs TOP200 (liquid)
+  * Try ideas on TOP3000 (can be illiquid) vs TOP1000 vs TOP200 (liquid)
     * Incorporate weighting (e.g. by market cap or volume) to trade low liquidity stocks less frequently.

-Short term predictions -- use price–volume data or news.
-Long term predictions -- use fundamental, analyst, or news data
+  * Consider short-term (price-volume, news) and long-term (fundamental, analyst, news)
+  * Use diverse operators
+  * Overfitting can reduce OS score

 Increase returns:
   * Increase turnover — more trading, potentially higher returns.